ghaith-mq/graphLambda/README.md

 # MegaDTA: Binding Affinity Prediction Using Graph Neural Networks.
-Implementation of MegaDTA, a deep learning model to score the binding affinity of protein-lignad complexes in PyTorch and PyTorch Geometric.
+Implementation of MegaDTA, a deep learning model to score the binding affinity of protein-ligand complexes in PyTorch and PyTorch Geometric.
 ![alt text](https://github.com/ghaith-mq/MegaDTA/blob/main/MegaDTA.png)

 ## Overview